george-steel/maxent-learner/README.md

 A tool for automatically inferring phonotactic grammars from a lexicon and using those grammars to generate random text, based on Hayes and Wilson's [A Maximum Entropy Model of Phonotactics and Phonotactic Learning](http://www.linguistics.ucla.edu/people/hayes/Phonotactics/Index.htm).
 This package provides functionality both as a Haskell library and as a command line tool.

 To compile this package, run `stack build` in the root of this repository.
 Run `stack haddock` to build the library documentation.
-The library may be useful if you wish to use a custom set of candidate constraints beyond the generators offered by the command lien tool.
+The library may be useful if you wish to use a custom set of candidate constraints beyond the generators offered by the command line tool.

 ## Command line usage